SlurpCoke/Game/README.md

 There are different difficulty levels.

 1. Rookie mode: Low enemy accuracy & available aiming cursor
-2. Warlord mode: High enemy accuracy & available aiming cursor
-3. Pirate King mode: High enemy accuracy & no aiming cursor
+2. Pirate King mode: High enemy accuracy & no aiming cursor

 So the controls would be only through mouse cursors.
 From start to end for the player, it will take turns between the player and the enemy shooting each other until one side is out of hp or knocked out.
 As soon as this happens, the game stops and declares a win or a loss.
 For the graphics, we will make our own character models as well as the different projectiles.
 Our game will rely heavily on the physics engine as we will have to use the collision logic for when the projectile collides with the enemy entity, but also to calculate where the projectile is going to land after getting launched.